Visualization of single cell RNA-seq¶

 )

-Sometimes we are interested in the distribution density of a certain class of cell types in a categorical variable, which is cumbersome to plot in the scanpy
+Sometimes we are interested in the distribution density of a certain class of cell types in a categorical variable, which is cumbersome to plot in the scanpy implementation, so we have simplified the implementation in omicverse and ensured the same plotting.

-Function: ov.pl.embedding_density
+Function: ov.pl.embedding_density:

 - adata: the datasets of scRNA-seq